skriegman/evometamaterials/README.md

-# voxcraft-evo
+# evometamaterials
-An evolutionary design package for voxcraft-sim.
+An evolutionary design package for metamaterials.